Ga naar Nederlandstalige versie

 ROLLER COASTERS

 Another ride that requires Lightning Lane (or a lot of patience) is Avatar – Flight of Passage, the star attraction of Pandora.
 The World of Avatar is simply breathtaking: exotic vegetation and soaring mountains create the illusion of entering a totally different world.
 A ride on Flight of Passage will make your visit to Pandora even more complete, but I should admit that I’m not a huge fan of this extremely popular ride.
-Despite its impressive visuals, I just expected it to be more than just another 3D simulator.
-Don’t get me wrong: Flight of Passage is one the best simulator-type rides on Earth, but I’ll always prefer classic dark rides like Indiana Jones Adventure, Mystic Manor and Pirates of the Caribbean over this.
+Despite its impressive scale, I just expected it to be more than some kind of 3D version of Soarin’.
+To make matters worse, the quality of the visuals seems to have considerably deteriorated since my previous visits.
+I’ll never state that Flight of Passage is a bad attraction, but I just don’t get the hype.
+And even if the screen quality was restored to its original form, I’ll always prefer classic dark rides like Indiana Jones Adventure, Mystic Manor and Pirates of the Caribbean over this.

 Captain Obvious draws your attention to the fact that animals play an important role at this park.
 These animals can be spotted at Discovery Island (the area surrounding the park’s iconic Tree of Life) or in one of the park’s wildlife trails.
 The African section is home to the Gorilla Falls Exploration Trail, but I prefer the gorgeously themed Maharajah Jungle Trek in Asia.
 However, the most popular wildlife attraction is Kilimanjaro Safaris.
 On its own, this ride is bigger than many European amusement parks.
 Don’t believe me?
 Well, then you should definitely visit this attraction to witness the sheer size of it.
-For the duration of the ride, Kilimanjaro Safaris makes me forget that I’m visiting a theme park in Central Florida.
+While riding Kilimanjaro Safaris, it’s actually easy to forget that you’re visiting a theme park in Central Florida.
 This looks and feels like being transported to the African savanna.
 Very impressive.

 ENTERTAINMENT